 The slope of the linear trend (b) is: 41.2816591061 The intercept (a) is: 1272.6557803

 We can now check the validity of our model by computing the forecasted values and computing the mean error.

 #Computes the forecasted values stock['forecast'] = intercept + slope*stock['t'] #Computes the error stock['error'] = stock['Adj Close'] - stock['forecast'] mean_error=stock['error'].mean() print ('The mean error is: ', mean_error)

 The mean error is given by the output as:

 As can be seen from the above value of the mean error, our model gave results very close to the actual values.
 Hence, the data is free from any seasonality.

 In this blog, we have seen various properties of time series and how to compute these properties in python.
 We have also seen a simple model to forecast our time series based on trend assuming that the time series is free from seasonality.

-Read our post on ‘Time Series Analysis: Working With Date-Time Data In Python‘ that focuses on dealing with dates and frequency of the time series and performing Time Series Analysis by extensively using the date time library in Python.
+Read our post on ‘Time Series Analysis: Working With Date-Time Data In Python‘ that focuses on dealing with dates and frequency of the time series and performing Time Series Analysis in python by extensively using the date time library.